therealtimex/realtimex-alchemy/docs/system-logs.md

 ---

 > [!TIP]
-> Use the **Action Center** regularly to prune your sources by accepting Blacklist suggestions, ensuring your Alchemist Engine stays focused on high-density content.
+> Use the **Action Center** regularly to prune your sources by accepting Blacklist suggestions, ensuring your Intelligence Engine stays focused on high-density content.